bpd1069/saltshaker/README.md

-# Salt Shaker
+# Saltshaker

-My own personal collection of salt files.
+My own personal collection of salt files and system bootstrapping scripts.

 ### Applying to the local system